fallen-icarus/cardano-swaps/README.md

 ## FAQ

+#### Why is there a deposit for the Beacon UTxO?

+The reason is to incentivize users to actually use the DEX as intended.
+If there were no deposits, users can create a live address with a beacon token and then just leave it open even if they aren't actually using the address anymore (like if there are no swappable assets in it).
+This "zombie" address will still appear when querying the beacon tokens even though other users can't actually do anything with it.
+By requiring the deposits, users are incentivized to close unused addresses in order to get the deposits back.

 #### If all users share a spending script, how are their assets protected?
 The spending script gets the staking credential from the address of the UTxO being spent at run-time.
 When an owner related action is being performed (closing or updating positions), the spending script requires that the staking credential "signals approval" of the action: